AffinityPartners/ice/Master-Design.md

 - **Primary Color**: Choose a distinctive accent color that represents your brand
 - **Application**: Apply consistently to interactive elements (buttons, links, form fields, CTAs)
 - **Accessibility**: Ensure sufficient contrast ratios for WCAG compliance
-- **Flexibility**: Consider how the color works across light and dark themes
+- **Flexibility**: Consider how the color works across different backgrounds and contexts

 ##### Typography Strategy
 - **Brand Font**: If strongly associated with a specific typeface, ensure it's web-optimized and accessible